NeuralNetworkVerification/Marabou/ArtifactReadme.txt

      where the network file name is the only parameter that needs to be changed to check each of the 4 properties on other networks.

      To limit the run to, e.g., 1 hour, add the following prefix to the previous commands:

+        timeout --foreground --signal=SIGQUIT 1h

+     * planet:

+     The Planet solver.
+It can be run on the 45 ACAS Xu networks and 4 properties (45 * 4 = 180 benchmarks), and also on the 500 CollisionDetection benchmarks and 81 TwinStream benchmarks, for a total of 761 benchmarks.

+     To run the ACAS Xu benchmarks, from the planet dir run:

+        ...

+     You can change the network and property indices.
+(For network names, do not include the .nnet or .pb suffix).

+     To run the CollisionDetection and TwinStream benchmarks, run

+        ...

+     You can change the network path as needed.

+     Note that property_0.txt is intended to be used with the CollisionDetection networks (file names reluBenchmark*), and the TwinStream networks (file names twin_ladder*).
+The remaining 4 property files are intended to be used with the ACAS Xu networks.

+     To limit the run to, e.g., 1 hour, add the following prefix to the previous commands: